Women's Champions League final report: Barcelona 2-0 Lyon | UEFA Women's Champions League

 - Lyon's Kadidiatou Diani finished as the competition's top scorer this season with eight goals.

 - Wendie Renard has played a part in all Lyon's 11 finals.
-She was captain for seven of them.
+She has been captain for seven of them.

 Line-ups